The Saddle Point Problem of Polynomials: Introduction

-For the more general cases of non convex-concave type saddle point problems (i.e., $F$ is not convex-concave, and/or one of the sets $X,Y$ is nonconvex), the computational task is much harder.
-A saddle point may or may not exist.
-Generally, there exists very few work for non convex-concave cases.
-We refer to \cite{DPGCGB,PDGB14}.
-If a saddle point exists, how can we compute it?
+The basic questions for saddle point problems are: If a saddle point exists, how can we find it?
 If it does not, how can we detect its nonexistence?
-These questions are mostly open, to the best of the authors' knowledge.
 This paper discusses how to solve saddle point problems that are given by polynomials and that are non convex-concave.
-We propose an algorithm that can solve saddle point problems when the polynomials are generic.
+We give a numerical algorithm to solve SPPPs.